Axway/amplify-fusion-labs/api-management/README.md

 Now the mock backend API is ready.

-## Lab 2
+## Lab 1

 In this lab, we will proxy our backend API.

-* Create a new project in Amplify Fusion to manage this API.
-Use a unique name in case you're not the only one doing this lab on your Amplify Fusion tenant (e.g., XX_ContactAPI with XX being your name or initials).\
+* Create a new Amplify Fusion project to manage this API.
+Use a unique name in case you're not the only one doing this lab on your Amplify tenant (e.g., XX_ContactAPI with XX being your name or initials).\
   ![new-project](images/lab2-new-project.png)

 * Create a new API (e.g., ContactAPI) by uploading this sample OpenAPI specification (OAS): **ContactAPI.yaml**.\